manuel12/nightwatch_automation/README.md

 __Note:__ To be able to send email an .env file should be located on root folder with the following credentials: `GMAIL_USER`, `GMAIL_PASSWORD` and `GMAIL_TARGET`.
 If no `GMAIL_TARGET`is specified on .env file the code will default the receiver to `GMAIL_USER`.

+Finally a sandbox environment is created at tests/sandbox.
+Here new testcases can be created and launched individually before they are added to a test suite.
+In order to run the sanbdox tests just run `npm run test:sandbox`.